-2.1 Managing the school website
+2.1 Managing the School Website

 - The school will ensure that information posted on the school website meets the requirements as identified by the Department for Education (DfE). - The contact details on the website will be the school/setting address, email and telephone number.
-Staff or students' personal information will not be published. - The head teacher/manager will take overall editorial responsibility for online content published and will ensure that information is accurate and appropriate. - The website will comply with the school's guidelines for publications including accessibility respect for intellectual property rights, privacy policies and copyright. - Only the school office contact Email addresses will be published online - Students work will be published with their permission or that of their parents/carers. - The administrator account for the school website will be safeguarded with an appropriately strong password. - The school will post information about safeguarding, including online safety, on the school website for members of the community.
+Staff or students' personal information will not be published. - The Principal will take overall editorial responsibility for online content published and will ensure that information is accurate and appropriate. - The website will comply with the school's guidelines for publications including accessibility respect for intellectual property rights, privacy policies and copyright. - Only the school office contact Email addresses will be published online - Student's work will be published with their permission or that of their parents/carers. - The administrator account for the school website will be safeguarded with an appropriately strong password. - The school will post information about safeguarding, including online safety, on the school website for members of the community.

-2.2 Publishing images and videos online
+2.2 Publishing Images and Videos Online